 In the Family Room

-I think summer is the best time to clean out your entertainment center.
+• Movies – I think summer is the best time to clean out your entertainment center.
 Take some time to go through your movie collection to weed out any flicks you no longer love.
-While you are at it, make a list of the ones you are hoping to add to your collection.
-Start buying a few now so you can enjoy your new selection this winter when you are back in hibernation mode.
+While you are at it, list the ones you hope to add to your collection.
+Start buying a few now to enjoy your new selection this winter when you are back in hibernation mode.

 - Blankets that are torn or stained